Focused Ultrasound Therapy

 A clinical trial using doxorubicin to treat DIPG has begun in Canada.

-A clinical trial by Carthera is recruiting pediatric patients with recurrent malignant brain tumors in multiple locations.
+This clinical trial using the implated Carthera device is recruiting pediatric patients with recurrent malignant brain tumors in multiple locations.

 Regulatory Approval and Reimbursement